EHanML/EHanML.github.io/_blog/web_scraping.md

 # Steps

-<i class="far fa-sticky-note"></i> **Note:** we have to open a browser, e.g., Chrome, and a jupyter notebook, and work with both at the same time.
+<i class="far fa-sticky-note"></i> **Note:** The idea of web scraping is to translate human browing process into code.
+Hence, we have to open a browser, e.g., Chrome, and a jupyter notebook, and work with both at the same time.
 The code is constructed based on what shows up in the browser.
   {: .notice--info}
   {: .text-justify}